← writing

 11-1

-try to draw a line that separates them.
+try to draw a line that separates them. really, drag it around.

-the score w1A+w2Bw_1 A + w_2 B sees each input's contribution independently — it knows "A is big" and "B is big" as separate facts.
+the score w1A+w2Bw_1 A + w_2 B sees each input's contribution independently: it knows "A is big" and "B is big" as separate facts.

 there are two ways out: